BV-BRC/distro_utils/README.md

 distro_utils
 ============

-This module contains utility code and data used in the creation of KBase distributions.
+This module contains utility code and data used in the creation of BV-BRC distributions.

 Overall plan: